Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Option"

-Re-exports all named exports from the "effect/Option" module as "Option".
+Re-exports all named exports from the "effect/Option" module as `Option`.

 **Signature**